Sumitomo Chemical (UK) plc Statement against Modern Slavery and Human Trafficking

 1. About the Statement

-This statement is made pursuant to Part 6, Section 54 of the Modern Slavery Act 2015 and the US California Transparency in Supply Chains Act of 2010 (TISCA) (“Acts”) and constitutes the slavery and human trafficking statement for Sumitomo Chemical (UK) plc (“SCUK”) for the financial year ending 31 March 2021.
+This statement is made pursuant to Part 6, Section 54 of the Modern Slavery Act 2015 (the United Kingdom), the Modern Slavery Act 2018 (Australia) and the US California Transparency in Supply Chains Act of 2010 (TISCA) (“Acts”) and constitutes the slavery and human trafficking statement for Sumitomo Chemical (UK) plc (“SCUK”) for the financial year ending 31 March 2023.
 SCUK is a wholly-owned subsidiary of Sumitomo Chemical Company Ltd (“SCC”) and is accordingly a member of the SCC group of companies (“SCC Group”).
 The statement is approved by the board of directors of SCUK.

 2. Our Business

 SCC Group, comprising of 170 subsidiaries, operates businesses worldwide, including the United Kingdom and Australia, in five sectors – petrochemical, energy & functional materials, IT-related chemicals, health & crop sciences and pharmaceuticals – and provides products worldwide that support a wide variety of industries and help people’s daily lives.

 SCC Group has a number of group companies operating in the United Kingdom performing different functions, including SCUK, Sumika Polymer Compound Europe Limited, Sumika Polymer Compound (UK) Limited, Cambridge Display Technology Limited.
 SCUK is a distributor of household and professional-use insect control products for the Environmental Health Division of SCC.
 SCUK serves customers in the United Kingdom and other parts of Europe, the Middle East, and Africa, supplying active ingredients, manufacturing use products, and ready-to-use insect control products together with expert national and EU-level registration support for customers using our active substances in their own products1.